[This blog was originally posted on Feb 22, 2018 and has been updated to showcase new examples]

 The objective of the first email in the series is to grab attention.
 The emotional card is what most brands play at this stage.
 A little research about the subscriber’s behavior on your website or, in case of a customer, their purchase history can guide you in creating the right content.
 Be helpful, share links to your latest eBook, whitepaper, guide, etc. Also, ask them to set their preferences for content, email frequency and time.

-Check out this re-engagement email campaign from Tunnel Bear.
+Check out this re-engagement email campaign from Zapier.
 They are trying to help the subscriber with the possible problems they might be facing:

 Email 2- Provide value